Nervous System Centered Therapy Practice in Georgia and Florida

 You might be here because…

-You’re high-achieving in many areas of your life, but emotionally, things can feel overwhelming—especially when you feel vulnerable, rejected, or unseen.
+You’re high-achieving in many areas of your life, but emotionally, things can feel out of control — especially when you feel vulnerable, rejected, or unseen.

-And even when you know what you need, your body reacts first—tightening, shutting down, or pushing you to do whatever it takes to avoid disconnection.
+Even when you know what you want, your body reacts first — tightening, shutting down, or pushing you to do whatever it takes to avoid disconnection.

 Why these patterns make sense